jackjliew/ai-openscale/connect-db.md

 To configure monitors, {{site.data.keyword.aios_short}} requires you to send a scoring request, in order to begin to log the data that will be monitored.

 Models deployed in Watson Machine Learning are automatically scored by {{site.data.keyword.aios_short}}.
-If you only have models deployed in Watson Machine Learning, you will not see this screen.
 {: note:}

 Select a deployment, in this case "Fraud Detector", and then use the provided `cURL` or `Python` code snippets to log model deployment request and response data.
 See [Payload logging for non-Watson Machine Learning service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect) for more detail.